Heck Statement: Markup of H.R. 5528, "Simplifying the Application for Student Aid Act"

 Additionally, the legislation will require the Department of Education to allow more applicants to easily import their available income data through the IRS, helping them automatically populate answers to many FAFSA questions with information from their tax returns, making it easier on students and parents to accurately complete the form.
 The bill will also require the FAFSA be available on a mobile app and require the online and paper versions to be consumer-tested.
 Both of these measures will make the application process easier and more user-friendly.

-By improving the application for student aid, we can help more students make smart decisions about college and realize that a college degree is
+By improving the application for student aid, we can help more students make smart decisions about college and realize that a college degree is within reach.

 # # #